nklabs/matlib/README.md

 signals from instances, otherwise of the same name, and allows you to pass signals with the same name through the stages.

-By convention, inputs are postfixed with _0 and outputs are postfixed with _N.
+By convention, module inputs are postfixed with _0 and outputs are postfixed with _N.

 All modules that use nkMatlib should include macros.svh.
 Macros.svh includes debugging and floating to fixed-point conversion macros.